PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         print(f"Hello, {name_input}!")
 ```

 When you pass a type such as `str` into `receive_input`, Prefect creates a `RunInput` class to manage your input automatically.
 When a flow sends input of this type, Prefect uses the `RunInput` class to validate the input.
 If the validation succeeds, your flow receives the input in the type you specified.
-In this example, if the flow received a valid string as input, the variable `name_input` would contain the string value.
+In this example, if the flow received a valid string as input, the variable `name_input` contains the string value.

 If, instead, you pass a `BaseModel`, Prefect upgrades your `BaseModel` to a `RunInput` class, and the variable your flow sees &mdash; in this case, `name_input` &mdash; is a `RunInput` instance that behaves like a `BaseModel`.
-Of course, if you pass in a `RunInput` class, no upgrade is needed, and you'll get a `RunInput` instance.
+If you pass in a `RunInput` class, no upgrade is needed and you'll get a `RunInput` instance.

-If you prefer to keep things simple and pass types such as `str` into `receive_input`, you can do so.
+A more basic approach is to pass types such as `str` into `receive_input` .
 If you need access to the generated `RunInput` that contains the received value, pass `with_metadata=True` to `receive_input`:

 ```python
 from prefect import flow